Automatic Failover

 Failover Events

-Node failure.
-A server-node within the cluster is unresponsive (due to a network failure, out-of-memory problem, or other node-specific issue).
+• Node failure.
+A server-node within the cluster is unresponsive (due to a network failure, very high CPU utilization problem, out-of-memory problem, or other node-specific issue).
+This means that the the cluster manager of the node has not sent heartbeats in the configured timeout period, and therefore, the health of the services running on the node is unknown.

-Disk read/write failure.
-Attempts to read from or write to disk on a particular node have resulted in a significant rate of failure, for longer than a specified time-period.
-The node is removed by auto-failover, even though the node continues to be contactable.
+• Data Service disk read/write issues.
+Data Service disk read/write errors.
+Attempts by the Data Service to read from or write to disk on a particular node have resulted in a significant rate of failure (errors returned), for longer than a specified time-period.

 Auto-Failover Constraints